ptc-iot-sharing/3DSurfaceThing/README.md

 * an example dataset (plotly3Datatable) and a sample mashup (plotlyTest).
 * the build artifacts for [ThingworxPlotlyChartingSDK](https://github.com/jmccuen/ThingworxPlotlyChartingSDK)  and  [ThingworxPlotlyExamplePlots](https://github.com/jmccuen/ThingworxPlotlyExamplePlots)

 This guide leverages the work of [jmccuen](https://github.com/jmccuen) who implemented the [plotly](https://plot.ly/javascript/) javascript library using the [Thingworx Java SDK](https://marketplace.ptc.com/apps/193544/extension-sdk-v83#!overview).
-In the PlotlyExamplePlots there are implementations additional graphs:
+The PlotlyExamplePlots extension also contains implementations for other graphs:

 * Timeseries Plot
 * Label Plot